 URI::HTTP.build(host: "[::1]").host #=> "[::1]" URI::HTTP.build(host: "::1").host #=> ”[::1]” TCPSocket.new("::1", 9292) #=> #<TCPSocket fd:15> TCPSocket.new("[::1]", 9292) #=> #<TCPSocket fd:15>

-Updated by chucke (Tiago Cardoso) over 1 year ago
+Updated by chucke (Tiago Cardoso) about 5 years ago

 And more inconsistencies when trying to patch Net::HTTP's usage:

 # forcing here "::1" so that I can open the socket irb(main):015:0> conn = Net::HTTP.new("::1", 9292) => #<Net::HTTP ::1:9292 open=false> irb(main):016:0> conn.set_debug_output($stderr) => #<IO:<STDERR>> irb(main):017:0> conn.get("http://[::1]:9292") opening connection to ::1:9292... opened <- "GET http://[::1]:9292 HTTP/1.1\r\nAccept-Encoding: gzip;q=1.0,deflate;q=0.6,identity;q=0.3\r\nAccept: */*\r\nUser-Agent: Ruby\r\nConnection: close\r\nHost: ::1:9292\r\n\r\n" -> "HTTP/1.1 200 OK\r\n" -> "Connection: close\r\n" -> "Content-Length: 19\r\n" -> "\r\n" reading 19 bytes... -> "echoing it all out!" read 19 bytes Conn close => #<Net::HTTPOK 200 OK readbody=true>